"Neurotypical" Camper Program

 Positive adult/teen attention for strengths and abilities

-*No individualized support from a master-level professional is provided/needed; participates independently in as a member of a team with other kids their age.
+*No individualized support from a master-level professional is provided/needed; participates independently as a member of a team with other kids their age.

 Camp Yakety Yak T-Shirt